 You can eat this baked chicken and gravy over rice, mashed potatoes, or with some veggies.

 Recipe and printable instructions at the bottom of the post.

+It’s super easy.
 I am telling ya, I love cream cheese.
 It’s inexpensive, and it makes a dish taste much creamier.
-So, any meal that starts out with cream cheese is a good one in my book.
+So, any meal that starts with cream cheese is a good one in my book.

 Add the softened cream cheese and one can of cream of celery soup.
 If you forgot to set the cream cheese out to soften, that’s ok.
 I never remember to set it out.
 It will mix up just fine.

 Add the salt, pepper, and milk and mix it up.

 Get your chicken ready.
 I used three breasts for this recipe.
 It fed all four of us, including those two growing boys.

 Now that the kids are a little older and hungrier, I would add a fourth breast to the recipe.